 In particular, the plaintiffs allege that Trump’s Departments of Commerce, Treasury, and Homeland Security are violating the 1972 Marine Mammal Protection Act (MMPA) and its provisions on foreign fishing practices.
 The act mandates that the federal government “ban the importation of commercial fish or products” from countries where fish has been caught with “commercial fishing technology which results in the incidental kill or incidental serious injury of ocean mammals in excess of United States standards.”

 The plaintiffs argue that’s exactly what’s happening here.
 With such a sharp decline in their population, the vaquita is drowning in the Gulf of California at an “unprecedented rate that far exceeds U.S. standards,” according to the lawsuit.

-The Department of Commerce, the Department of the Treasury, and the Department of Homeland Security did not responded immediately to a request for comment.
+The Department of Commerce and the Department of the Treasury, and the Department of Homeland Security did not responded immediately to a request for comment.

 “[The MMPA] was passed to prevent precisely this kind of harm.
 It came about in large part because of outrage at that time over the capture of dolphins in tuna purse-seine nets,” says Good Stefani.
 “This is the dolphin-tuna story all over again, only the situation is much more dire.”

 This isn’t the only recent legal case targeting the federal government for failing to protect a disappearing marine mammal.
 As we’ve written about in the past, the Department of Commerce is also in hot water for allegedly violating the MMPA in at least two other lawsuits involving the endangered North Atlantic right whale.
 Environmental groups have also sued the Trump administration over humpback whale deaths and loss of walrus habitat.